ansys/pyansys-dev-guide/doc/source/library_description/index.rst

 Template
 --------
-Within the `PyAnsys Organization <https://github.com/pyansys>`_ there is a `template repository <https://github.com/pyansys/template>`_ where you can `Create a repository from a template`_ and create a new PyAnsys project that follows the guidelines specified in this guide.
+Within the `PyAnsys Organization <https://github.com/pyansys>`_, there is a `template repository <https://github.com/pyansys/template>`_ where you can `create a repository from a template`_ and create a PyAnsys project that follows the guidelines specified in this developer's guide.

-The template repository contains a generalized library skeleton which includes:
+The template repository contains a generalized library skeleton that includes:

-- Library skeleton with sample classes and methods.
+- Library skeleton with sample classes and methods
-- Sample documentation build including customized templates.
+- Sample documentation build including customized templates
-- Sample GitHub Actions specific to PyAnsys projects.
+- Sample GitHub actions specific to PyAnsys libraries
-- Licencing, example readme, and setup file
+- Licensing, example readme, and setup files
-- ``.gitignore`` and other requirements files.
+- ``.gitignore`` and other requirements files

-To use this template, follow the `Create a repository from a template`_ directions.
+To use this template, follow the `create a repository from a template`_ directions.